PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - **Pointers:** are special data types that hold address information.
 They are used to pass data by reference and can point to any type.

+- Developing software can require a lot of process
+    > Used directly by software engineers in development
+    * Software Requirements
+    * Environment Information
+    * Software Build and Release
+    * Software Review
+    * Version Control
+    * Testing
+    * Support
+    > Used to help organize and support software projects
+    * Documentation
+    * Defect Tracking
+    * Task Management

+- Legacy Systems: Older systems that may or may not be supported anymore.
+    > Software or hardware is outdated <br>
+    > A loss of compatibility <br>
+    > Parts not available <br>
+    > Off company roadmap <br>

+- C-Programming Standards
+    * C11
+    * C99
+    * C89 (ANSI-C) / C90 (ISO-C)
+    * K&R C-Programming: Late 1970's (Informal Standard)

+- Purposes of a coding standard
+    * Makes code readable
+    * Improves runtime efficiency
+    * Ensures consistency between various coders
+    * Helps protect copyright claims